What Is a Life Cycle Assessment (LCA) Software?

 In contrast, LCA software refers to a comprehensive platform that supports the entire LCA workflow — from data collection and modelling to impact assessment, reporting, and integration with external systems.
 Modern LCA software, such as EandoX, combines database access, automation, and scalability to manage assessments across large product portfolios.

 Put simply, an LCA tool helps you calculate, while LCA software helps you manage and scale your entire sustainability analysis process.
+LCA software can also be tailored to the needs of different user groups, such as researchers, consultants, academics, and technical users, making it suitable for a wide range of sustainability projects.

 What Does LCA Software Do?